section-engineering-education/engineering-education/articles/how-to-generate-fake-data-in-node-using-faker.js/index.md

 You can find, clone, and use the code above in the repository found [here](https://github.com/justusmbuvi/Faker.js-node-application).

-Congratulations, you have generated fakedata for your need using Node.js!
+Congratulations!
+You have generated fakedata for your need using Node.js.

 ### Conclusion

 Fake data is very important for system testing.
 One can obtain as much as needed and store it locally for immediate or future use using node modules.
 One can choose a variety as he/she needs depending on the underlying purpose.
-Briefly, we have learned the importance of fake data, what is faker.js, how to integrate it in a simple node project, how to run, view, and store the generated results.
+Briefly, we have learned the importance of fake data, what faker.js is, how to integrate it in a simple node project, how to run, view, and store the generated results.

 ### Further projects